arishya7/event_enrichment/README.md

 | **The Honeycombers** | https://thehoneycombers.com/singapore/feed/ |
 | **The New Age Parents** | https://thenewageparents.com/feed/ |
 | **The Smart Local** | https://thesmartlocal.com/feed/ |
+### Note: In the future, if you only care more about quality, focus on these three blogs: sassymama, the asian parent and bykido.
+The rest can don't scrape.
+With just these three blogs, you can curl with python WITHOUT needing javascript verifications (don't need to open the streamlit and copy and paste from the browser).
+The reason for 9 blogs is because BA team more quanitty over quality.
 ## Core Classes

 ### Core Classes (`src/core/`)